 Fill-in-the-blank: This sort of question will ask you to type a number, word, or phrase in a box that shows up on your screen.

-Drag-and-drop: On these questions, you’ll have to click on a word, phrase, or short phrase, and then drag and drop it onto a certain location on your computer screen.
+Draggable: On these questions, you’ll have to click on a word, phrase, or short phrase, and then drag it onto a certain location on your computer screen.

 Extended response: Extended response questions require you to write/type in a text box on your screen in response to a given prompt, your writing assignment.